-Internal reviews will be conducted, at first instance by the relevant area Manager or Director.
-If the area Manager/ Director was involved in the original decision, action or investigation they must not be involved in the review.
-In this instance the Manager Governance, Director City Strategy and Integrity or the Chief Executive Officer will select another reviewer.
+We will refer your request for an internal review to the relevant area Manager or Director.
+If the area Manager or Director was involved in the original decision, action or investigation they will not be involved in the review.
+In this instance, the Manager Governance and Risk, Director Customer and Performance or the Chief Executive Officer will select another reviewer.
 Subsequent internal reviews will be conducted at the discretion of the Chief Executive Officer or a Council officer as selected by the Chief Executive Officer.